karloygard/hassio-addons/xcomfort/README.md

 ### Option: `datapoints_file` (optional)

 Name of the datapoints file in the Home Assistant configuration directory.
+Recommend the `eprom` option instead.

 ### Option: `eprom` (optional)